SharePoint/PnP-Guidance/articles/modern-experience-customizations-provisioning-sites.md

 > Notice.
 There is currently no support to provision "modern" team sites using [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588).

 ## Additional Considerations
-You cannot provision "modern" team sites using so called app-only approach, since Microsoft
+You cannot provision "modern" team sites using so called app-only approach, since Groups endpoint in Microsoft Graph does not currently support that.
+This means that you will always need to use specific account when you operated with the modern team sites.
+This is being looked at, but there's no schedule to provide app-only support for the modern team site creation.

-Considerations and things to be aware
-- Modern team site provisioning does not support app only provisioning - call out options
-- Modern team sites - sub site situation
-- Not visible in the SharePoint Admin UI - they are groups
+If you provision a sub site under root site of a modern site collection, sub sites are using classic templates.
+There are currently no modern sub site templates available.
+You can transform a classic sub site as a modern team site by creating a modern page to the site and updating welcome page of the site to newly created page.

+Modern team sites are not visible in the SharePoint admin UI.
+You can access the list of modern team sites from the Office 365 Groups admin user interface under Office 365 admin portal.
+SharePoint Online admin user interface only lists classic SharePoint sites.

 ## Additional resources
 <a name="bk_addresources"> </a>